mp3il/bluesnap-ios/README.md

 4. After you receive BlueSnap's response, you'll update the client and display an appropriate message to your user (i.e. "Congratulations, your payment was successful!" or "Oops, please try again.").

 ## Setting up your submit action
-On your submit action (i.e. when the user submits their payment during checkout), you should call `BSCcInputLine`'s `validate` function (which returns a boolean) to make sure the data is correct.
+On your submit action (i.e. when the user submits their payment during checkout), you should call `BSCcInputLine`'s `validate` function to make sure the data is correct.
 If the validation was successful (i.e. `validate` returns `true`), then call `BSCcInputLine`'s `submitPaymentFields()` function, which will call the `didSubmitCreditCard` callback with the results of the submission.

-Another option is to call `checkCreditCard(ccn: String)` which first validates and then submits, calling the delegate `didSubmitCreditCard` after a successful submit.
+Another option is to call `checkCreditCard(ccn: String)`, which first validates and then submits the details, calling the delegate `didSubmitCreditCard` after a successful submit.

-Congratulations, you're ready to start accepting credit card payments!

 # Sending the payment for processing
-For credit card and Apple Pay payments, you will use our Payment API with your token to send an [Auth Capture](https://developers.bluesnap.com/v8976-JSON/docs/auth-capture), [Auth Only](https://developers.bluesnap.com/v8976-JSON/docs/auth-only) or [subscription](https://developers.bluesnap.com/v8976-JSON/docs/create-subscription) request, or to attach the payment details to a [shopper](https://developers.bluesnap.com/v8976-JSON/docs/create-vaulted-shopper).
+For credit card and Apple Pay payments, you'll use the Payment API with your token to send an [Auth Capture](https://developers.bluesnap.com/v8976-JSON/docs/auth-capture), [Auth Only](https://developers.bluesnap.com/v8976-JSON/docs/auth-only) or [subscription](https://developers.bluesnap.com/v8976-JSON/docs/create-subscription) request, or to attach the payment details to a [user](https://developers.bluesnap.com/v8976-JSON/docs/create-vaulted-shopper).
-Note that for a returning shopper CC transaction, all the payment data is already tokenized on the server, so in your API call you need only pass the token, amount and currency!

-**Note**: The token must be associated with the user's payment details.
+> **Note:** The token must be associated with the user's payment details.
 In the Standard Checkout Flow, this is when `purchaseFunc` is called.
 In the Custom Checkout Flow, this is when `didSubmitCreditCard` is called (if you're using the `BSCcInputLine` field) or `completion` is called (if you're using your own input fields).

-> DemoTransactions.swift of demo app shows an example of an Auth Capture request.
+DemoTransactions.swift of demo app shows an example of an Auth Capture request.
 Please note that these calls are for demonstration purposes only - the transaction should be sent from your server.

 ### Auth Capture example - Apple Pay payments (Standard Checkout Flow)
-For Apple Pay payments, send an HTTP POST request to `/services/2/transactions` of the BlueSnap sandbox or production environment.
+For Apple Pay payments, send an HTTP POST request to `/services/2/transactions` of the relevant BlueSnap environment.

 For example:
 ```cURL